 Yes You must lodge your tax return using e-tax or a registered tax agent.
-For more information, go to ato.gov.au/instructions2013 and read What's new this year?

 Did you have income from any of the following, which you show on the supplementary section of your tax return?

 - Deposits or repayments from the farm management deposits scheme (item 17) - Forestry managed investment scheme income (item 23) or deductions (item D14) - Other income (item 24).